 The street wasn’t West 56th.
 Her father had told her to never play stickball on their own street.
-Broken windows were ruled home runs.
-Stan didn’t want any home runs near his home.
-She and her friends always played on West 55thor West 57th.
-A boy bigger than her had once teased and pushed her down to the ground about it.
+The fronts and windows of buildings were ruled home runs.
+Stan didn’t want any broken windows near where they lived.
+Dottie and her friends always played on West 55th or West 57th.
+A boy bigger than her had once teased her about it, pushing her to the ground.

 “You always do everything your old man tells you to do?” he said, curling his lip, looking down and straddling her.

-She still had the broom handle in her hands.
-Looking up from the street gutter she whacked him as hard as she could across the shins.
-When the boy’s father showed up at their apartment that night to complain, her father threw the man out, dragging him down the stairs, threatening him and his son and any of their neighbors with harm if they ever laid hands on his daughter again.
+She still had the stickball broom handle in her hands.
+Looking up from the gutter she whacked him as hard as she could across the shins.
+When the boy’s father showed up at their apartment that night to complain, her father threw the man out, dragging him down the stairs by his collar, threatening him and his son and any of their neighbors with harm if they ever laid hands on his daughter again.

 “You did the right thing Dottie,” he said.
 “If somebody says something rotten to you, be a lady about it.
 But if somebody pushes you, or grabs you, or hits you, you hit them back as hard as you can.
 You always do that.
 That’s so they won’t push you down again.”

 “OK, dad,” she said.